savenow/lod3-road-space-models/README.md

 ## :triangular_flag_on_post: What is modeled in LoD3?

-There are several approaches to model Building in CityGML 2.0 (e.g. see [Bilijecki et al.](http://pure.tudelft.nl/ws/portalfiles/portal/4377508/Biljecki2016to.pdf)).
-In our case, due to the acquistion geometry of mobile laser scanning point clouds, the Building object consists of very detailed representation of facades elements but on the other hand it might lack roof elements and entities located in the Building's backyard.
+There are several approaches to model Building in CityGML 2.0 (e.g. see [Biljecki et al.](http://pure.tudelft.nl/ws/portalfiles/portal/4377508/Biljecki2016to.pdf)).
+In our case, due to the acquistion geometry of MLS point clouds, the Building object consists of very detailed representation of facades elements but on the other hand it might lack roof elements and entities located in the Building's backyard.
 Thus, we encourage to see the list below for detailed description of the Building in our Ingolstadt LoD3 dataset:

 - :house: Building consists of: